 It’s all gadgets these days, making one feel like having been thrown forward in time without paying attention to what year was entered into the machine.
 One young relative spent the day with a virtual reality plastic box over his head.
 At least it means he couldn’t see enough plastic toys and wrapping destined for landfill to speed up planet Earth’s demise by a decade.

 Christmas obliterates the week and the hardest thing is not knowing what day it is.
 You can ask Alexa, but she’s too busy negotiating musical requests that barely give a song longer than its opening 4 bars, before someone yells for Chris Rea again.
 When asked ‘Who’s round is it?’ she claims to not understand, so in some ways she’s more human than is comfortable.
 It might be funny to ask her bra size, but she’s likely to delay answering this until someone rejoins you in the room.

-Staying with people means you need to be sociable (not a leading characteristic of writing, which mainly involves swearing at yourself for another poor plot turn).
+Staying with people means you need to be sociable (not a leading characteristic of writing, which mainly involves swearing at yourself for poor plot turns).
 And you don’t know where anything is.
 Even the port.
-All you want to do is take your bloated cusk to the gym, although your gym is a 100 miles away, which is probably for the best, as they would be invariable refuse entry to anyone smelling that strongly of stilton and surplus crackers., while calling everyone Alexa in the hope they’ll do what demanded.
+All you want to do is take your bloated cusk to the gym, although your gym is a 100 miles away, which is probably for the best, as they would be invariable refuse entry to anyone smelling that strongly of stilton and surplus crackers., while calling everyone within earshot Alexa in the hope they’ll do what demanded.